Back to Blogs

 Example: If an employee earns $78,000 a year and is paid biweekly in a standard year, they receive: $78,000 ÷ 26 = $3,000 per paycheck

-In certain calendar years, such as 2026, a biweekly payroll cycle can result in 27 pay periods instead of the usual 26.
+In some payroll calendars, a biweekly pay schedule may result in 27 pay periods instead of the usual 26.
 In these years, many employers spread the same annual salary across all 27 paychecks, which leads to slightly smaller biweekly payments, while the total annual compensation remains the same.

 How this adjustment is handled depends on the employer’s payroll structure and the terms outlined in the employment agreement.